List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 The former leader of the Chaldea Security Organization and the father of Olga Marie, Marisbury was a former Master Candidate during the 5th Holy Grail War.
 Also the Head of the Clock Tower's Celestial Body Department, who has high regards to Kirschtaria Wodime as his top student and successor than his daughter.
 He is also responsible for the founding of the organization, commanding the Grand Caster Servant Solomon and granting him his wish to fund for the money needed for the organization and allowing Solomon to become human in the guise of Romani.
 However, he was killed by an unknown assailant, who demanded him to shut down CHALDEAS and his death was made to look like he committed suicide.
-At the end of the seventh lostbelt, Daybit revealed that Marisbury is the true mastermind behind the events that occurred throughout the game: the attack on Chaldea, the bleaching of the Earth and the Foreign World's involvement in the Reconstruction of Humanity.
+At the end of the seventh lostbelt, Daybit revealed that Marisbury is the true mastermind behind the events that occurred throughout the game: the attack on Chaldea, the bleaching of the Earth and the Foreign World's involvement in the Reconstruction of Humanity, including the construction of Chaldeas and the creation of Maris CHALDEAS.
 His actions alone made him an ally of humanity and an enemy of the universe.

 He plays a minor role in The Case Files of Lord El-Melloi II, in which revealed to have hired Doctor Heartless to investigate the Holy Grail War.